Ebel Hills (The name as it would appear in a gazetteer)

 Names that other countries have for this feature:

-A cluster of rugged hills at the head of Frazier 2d, abutting the rim of Webb Cirque, and east of Skew Peak, Victoria Land.
-The hills are 2.5km long and rise to 2300m.
-Topographic map: Skew Peak (1:50,000).
+A cluster of rugged hills at the head of Frazier Glacier that abut the rim of Webb Cirque east of Skew Peak, Victoria Land.
+The hills are 1.5 miles long and rise to 2300 meters.
 Named by US-ACAN (2007) after Michael S. Ebel, maintenance specialist responsible for mechanical operation of Crary Laboratory at McMurdo Station for five summer seasons from 2003.
-He worked in various areas of McMurdo"s infrastructure support a portion of every year except one in the 1988-2007 period, including six winters at the station.
+He worked in various areas of McMurdo?s infrastructure support a portion of every year except one in the 1988-2007 period, including six winters at the station.

 No images of this place could be found.